 But before they were finally selected as a crew, she adds, she and some of the other women scullers would sometimes join in with the GB men’ sculling group which was being overseen by Mike Spracklen.
 “We would go for miles and miles and miles,” she recalls, “From Hammersmith and down to Battersea and then up to the Pink Lodge and back again in your sculling boat.
 And that was just your first session!
 As we were with the men, if you couldn’t keep up you were just left behind so if you wanted coaching you just had to try and keep up.
 I loved Mike Spracklen’s coaching though I didn’t get it often enough.
 Rosie Clugston and I had a session with him once when I remember the miles just flew by because he just had you so involved in your technique that you didn’t even notice how hard you were working.”

 Once the women’s quad was formed, Spracklen handed responsibility for coaching them to his friend and Marlow RC clubmate Geoff Baker, who had also been his partner in the double at the 1958 Empire Games.
-Despite Geoff’s enthusiasm for his role, Sue found many of his unorthodox coaching ideas hard to work with although they’re entertaining in hindsight, with Jane Curry often adding to the amusement in various ways.
+Despite Geoff’s enthusiasm for his role, Sue found many of his unorthodox coaching ideas hard to work with although they’re entertaining in hindsight.

 One of his suggestions was that when they were racing in rough water, they should fill the boat with balloons so that there was nowhere for the water to go.
 Apparently he and Spracklen had done this in 1958.
 Not only was the random bursting of the balloons rather off-putting, but it obviously didn’t prevent the ingress of water.
 The crew eventually persuaded him to tape their riggers and increase the height of the splashboards in the bows instead.

 He was also experimenting with rig and technique, including coaching the crew to slide less far forwards.
 To stop them going past a certain point – presumably because the slides didn’t adjust – he taped matchsticks onto the front of their slide runners during one session.
-“We got to the end of the session,” Sue recalls, “And he said, ‘How was that?,’ and Jane Curry replied, ‘It was a bit difficult to start with but once I ground the matchsticks down it was fine!’
+Unfortunately, he didn’t manage to get all of the crew to understand why.
+“We got to the end of the session,” Sue recalls, “And he said, ‘How was that?,’ and Jane replied, ‘It was a bit difficult to start with but once I ground the matchsticks down it was fine!’
 So we’d spent the outing with Jane trying to force her way over the matchsticks.
 No wonder we weren’t moving together!”